o-jill/washcrus/readme.md

 Enable pictures on SNS:
 SNS such as twitter utilize Open Graph Protocol and shows a picture according to a URL in your tweet. this term is for that picture.
-please choose your command in __sfenimage.rb__ according to your converter.
+please adjust __SVG2PNG in sfenimage.rb__ according to your converter.
 supported SVG -> PNG converters:
   * Inkscape 0.92
   * Inkscape 1.*